 The defined benefit pension reserve relates to the pension deficit arising on the LGPS pension scheme, and is the fund through which all pension scheme movements are recognised.
 The deficit is not payable immediately.
 There are plans in place to meet the deficit such that it is not a constraint on reserves.

-The transfer of £26,008 from restricted funds to restricted fixed asset funds represents amounts capitalised during the year.
+The transfer of £123,933 from restricted funds to restricted fixed asset funds during the year relates to revenue funding spent on capital items.

-15. STATEMENT OF FUNDS (continued)
+16. Statement of funds (continued)